lupyuen/tcc-riscv32-wasm/README.md

 _How to implement the ROM FS in our Zig Wrapper?_

-We'll take the ROM FS implementation from Apache NuttX RTOS.
+We'll borrow the ROM FS Driver from Apache NuttX RTOS.
 And compile it from C to WebAssembly with Zig Compiler...

 - [fs_romfs.c](https://github.com/apache/nuttx/blob/master/fs/romfs/fs_romfs.c)